ragle/searchlight/assets/docs_markdown.md

 <a name="creating-a-bookmarklet"></a>
 ###Creating a Bookmarklet

 Below is the world's simplest HTML document.
-You'll probably want to create a better landing page than this ([see our demo](http://about.vivosearchlight.org)), but for testing, this is fine.
+You'll probably want to create a better landing page than this ([see our demo](http://about.vivosearchlight.org)), but for testing, this works.

 Simply create an HTML document using the code below, navigate to the document in your browser, and drag the link you see up to your browser's bookmark bar.